maryash/maryash.github.io/135/projects/assignment/project_3.md

 ```
     /**
         @param      : the amount being transacted (negative for withdrawl and positive for deposit)
-        @param      : the pin of the Account

-        @return     : if the pin passed by the user is equal to the pin stored in the Account, update the account balance by what is
-                      passed by the user and return true
+        @return     : Update the account balance by what is passed by the user and return true
                       if not, return false and do not update the accounts balance

         If the transaction results in the amount balance being less than 0, then the transaction should not go through